yanctrindade/onfleet-ios-test/README.md

 Please refactor the codebase to the requirements below:

+1. Maintain the threaded nature of the code in `PhoneBook/Sources/View/PhonebookViewController.swift` function `addRandomizedRecords`.
+It is meant to simulate a multi-thread attempt for access to a critical area.
+You are otherwise free to refactor it.

-1. Refactor from Combine to AsyncSequence for the data source handling.
+2. Refactor from Combine to AsyncSequence for the data source handling.
 - Make the data handling thread-safe.

-2. Refactor view model to a Redux-style state machine.
+3. Refactor view model to a Redux-style state machine.
 - You may use any Redux-style framework. (eg. TCA, ReSwift, etc)

-3. Any improvements that you see fit.
+4. Any improvements that you see fit.
 - Which other improvements do you feel are most important, and why?

-4. Submit a Git repo.
+5. Submit a Git repo.
 - Please email gustav@onfleet.com
 - You can send a zipped repo, or a link to a repo that we can access.
 - We'd like to see your commit history.